chelahmy/harubi/README.md

 ### Example 1

-A client make a request to a Harubi server by specifying at least two arguments: a **model** and an **action** against the model, together with other related **controller** arguments, if exist.
+A client make a request to a Harubi server by specifying at least two arguments in the query string: a **model** and an **action** against the model, together with other related **controller** arguments, if exist.
 The following is a typical request:

 ```
 http://example.com/?model=system&action=gettime